 If you want to earn cash back, but you don’t want to worry about tracking rotating bonus categories, this card could be an excellent option.
 Retirement is often seen as a time to relax, and the Citi Double Cash card’s straightforward rewards can help you do that.

-The Citi Double Cash Card has a $0 annual fee and cardholders can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+The Citi Double Cash Card has a $0 annual fee and cardholders can earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 Its simple and straightforward earning rate make this one of the best cash back credit cards available.

 When you earn enough cash back, redeem it for a statement credit, direct deposit, or a mailed check.
 You can also convert cash back to Citi ThankYou Points and open up more redemption options.